dshank-forge/david-has-anxiety-contracts/README.md

 # david-has-anxiety-contracts

-Bookmark: Getting art_metadata.py to import correctly into upload_to_pinata.py
+Bookmark: Continue working on upload_to_pinata.py and make sure functions work together.

 TODO:
 1. Upload metadata to IPFS